totemstech/dattss/ReadMe.md

 This means that memory must be big enough to handle all live data for all current users of DaTtSs.
-This infrastructure can be easily scaled by splitting data servers with a sharding solution based on user emails.
+This infrastructure can be easily scaled by splitting data servers with a sharding solution based on user ids.